Amazing 6 Facts about Dkaa El Marrakchia Music

 • Dkaa el Marrakchia is considered to be an exclusively male musical genre.
 Its members come from families of craftsmen, shopkeepers, and artists.
 It is distinguished by polyrhythmic percussion and choral songs.

 • The Festival of Achoura is the privileged time of Dkaa el Marrakchia music.
-The whole Medina enjoys tambourines, rattlesnakes and “Neffar,” a long copper horn.
+Medina enjoys tambourines, rattlesnakes, and “Neffar,” a long copper horn.
 This is while each Dkaa el Marrakchia group from each district competes in virtuosity in the Medina alleys before meeting in the Menara Gardens.

 The Dkaa flourished in the districts of Marrakech, and craftsmen were the artists of “D’Kaykiya.”
 One of the goals of playing this folkloric music is to forget the arduousness of their daily routine.

 Dkaa el Marrakchia pays tribute to the saints of Marrakech and the area.
-The region’s spiritual saints are referred to as “Sabaatou Rijal,” which means seven spiritual people.
+The region’s spiritual saints are called “Sabaatou Rijal,” seven spiritual people.

 The seven spiritual guardians of the metropolis are: